Covid-19: What are the symptoms and what protocols are in place to deal with suspected cases?

 What is the test?

-Assistant National Director, Health Protection Dr Kevin Kelleher said today that the HSE wants “to do as many test as possible nearly, so we don’t miss anything”.
+Assistant National Director, Health Protection Dr Kevin Kelleher has said that the HSE wants “to do as many tests as possible nearly, so we don’t miss anything”.

 When a person who is concerned they may have the virus contacts the HSE, details will be taken such as country/cities of travel, dates of travel and arrival in Ireland, contact with confirmed or suspect cases and visits to markets.